csbyun-data/C-Pro/chap02/Pointer_and_Dynamic_Allocation/README.md

     return 0;
   }
   ```
-* 5. some invalid operations on an array of pointers to string
+* 5.some invalid operations on an array of pointers to string
   ```c
   strcpy( arr[0], "abcdef"); // invalid
   strcat( arr[0], "abcdef"); // invalid